How Shyam Scored a 525 on the MCAT

 You should be working on CARS throughout your content phase.
 I personally struggled with CARS when I started, so I would take Jack Westin passages and read them out loud to myself taking anywhere from 20-30 minutes to make sure I really understood the passage in its entirety.
 Then I slowly decreased the time, started reading in my head, and by the end of the content phase, I was able to read and understand passages in 4-5 minutes.

-There are a couple of techniques I’ll mention that might or might not work for you.
+There are a couple of MCAT strategies I’ll mention that might or might not work for you.
 We have many more reading strategies and techniques in our Ultimate CARS Strategy Course, which also has 500 unique passages for further practice.
 Test these techniques out for yourself and see if they help you:

 - Writing a 4 word summary of each paragraph as you go along